-California’s “Castle Doctrine” (also known as the “Stand Your Ground” policy) refers to Section 198.5 of the California Penal Code.
+California’s “Castle Doctrine” (also known as the “Stand Your Ground” policy) refers to §198.5 of the California Penal Code.
 Technically, California is not a “Stand Your Ground” state, though its Castle Doctrine is a nearly identical policy.
-The difference here is that the policy generally protects a person while he is in his home, or “castle,” which also extends to his workplace or other real property belonging to him.
+The difference here is that the policy generally protects a person while he is in his home, or “castle,” which extends to his workplace or other real property.

-Different states have Castle Doctrines as well, however the rules involved with each state’s Castle Doctrine differ, depending on the state.
+Different states have Castle Doctrines as well.
+However, the rules involved with each state’s Castle Doctrine differ, depending on the state.
+Speak with a California criminal defense attorney about the charges you face today.

 The Castle Doctrine

-However, just because you are allowed to use this as a defense under the law does not necessarily mean a jury will see it that way.
-If you are the defendant in a court case, and you want to use the Castle Doctrine as a defense, one of our experienced lawyers can help.
+However, just because you can use this as a defense under the law does not necessarily mean a jury will see it that way.
+If you are the defendant in a court case and want to use the Castle Doctrine as a defense, one of our experienced lawyers can help.

 Self-Defense While Not at Home